Vegan Foods High In Leucine for Muscle Strength, Exercise, & Health

 The Recommended Dietary Allowance (RDA) for leucine is approximately 42 mg per kilogram of body weight per day, which can be met through a well-balanced plan and leucine-rich foods.

-This article lists the top 12 vegan food sources of leucine, offering plant-based eaters some insight.
+This article lists the top 14 vegan food sources of leucine.

 Top view of leucine-rich seitan with sesame, garlic, and herbs.